Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 0. Reads a text file (UTF8) and prints it to stdout
 1. Function that writes a str to text file; returns num of chars written
 2. Function that appends str to end of txt file; returns num of chars added
+3. Function that returns the JSON representation of an object (string)

 ### Environment